vanbako/diad/README.md

 # Diad RISC Core

 Diad is an experimental 24-bit RISC microarchitecture.
 It features a simple five-stage pipeline that now includes full instruction decode, execution and memory access.
-The current design adds a register file, branch handling and basic hazard detection so a small program can run end-to-end.
+The current design adds a register file, forwarding, branch handling and basic hazard detection so a small program can run end-to-end.

 The overall architecture and instruction format are documented in `design.txt`.